BIOVYN. SUSTAINABILITY THROUGH INNOVATION.

 INOVYN fuels new, greener generation of PVC

-Since its invention more than 100 years ago, PVC is made predominantly from fossil fuels.
-Some countries, including Brazil, used sugar instead as a starting material but that’s also not without controversy.
+Since its invention more than 100 years ago, PVC has been made predominantly from fossil fuels.
+Some countries, including Brazil, have used sugar instead as a starting material but that’s also not been without controversy.

 “Europe is especially sensitive to using land for anything other than growing crops to feed people,” said Dr Jason Leadbitter, Sustainability & Corporate Social Responsibility Manager at INOVYN.